Yungaburra

 Yungaburra's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Yungaburra.
-Mortality rates and chronic condition prevalence were assessed by AreaSearch, with younger cohorts showing very low prevalence of common health conditions.
+Mortality rates and chronic condition prevalence were found to be low, particularly among younger cohorts.

-Private health cover was found to be relatively low at approximately 51% of the total population (~775 people), compared to the national average of 55.7%.
-The most common medical conditions in the area were arthritis and mental health issues, impacting 10.7% and 7.6% of residents respectively.
-Sixty-six percent declared themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-The under-65 population demonstrates better than average health outcomes.
-The area has 32.8% of residents aged 65 and over (503 people), which is higher than the 20.4% in Rest of Qld.
-Health outcomes among seniors are above average, though ranking lower nationally than the broader population.
+Private health cover was relatively low at approximately 51% of the total population (~811 people), compared to the national average of 55.7%.
+The most common medical conditions in the area were arthritis (10.7%) and mental health issues (7.6%).
+Sixty-six percent of residents declared themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+Health outcomes among under-65s were better than average.
+The area has 34.9% of residents aged 65 and over (560 people), higher than the 20.4% in Regional Qld.
+Health outcomes among seniors are above average, though they rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health